avephill/hugo-site/content/authors/avery/_index.md

 highlight_name: true
 ---

-My research centers on vegetation transitions driven by climate change, especially in California's montane forests.
-I map where these shifts are occurring, investigate their ecological and social consequences, and develop ethical frameworks for managing them.
-Related strands of my work extend into urban ecology and into building tools that make large biodiversity datasets legible to community scientists and decision-makers.
+I'm a global change ecologist at the California Academy of Sciences.
+My research focuses on climate-driven vegetation transitions in western North America, spanning both montane forests and urban systems.
+I draw on natural history, large-scale geospatial modeling, community science, and environmental ethics, and I work to make ecological science legible to the communities and decision-makers who need it.
 {style="text-align: justify;"}